- GDP (PPP):

-Papua New Guinea’s economic freedom score is 58.4, making its economy the 101st freest in the 2019 Index.
-Its overall score has increased by 2.7 points, with a significant increase in fiscal health far surpassing declines in judicial effectiveness and trade freedom.
-Papua New Guinea is ranked 21st among 43 countries in the Asia–Pacific region, and its overall score is below the regional and world averages.
+Papua New Guinea’s economic freedom score is 58.9, making its economy the 103rd freest in the 2021 Index.
+Its overall score has increased by 0.5 point because of improvements in fiscal health and other factors.
+Papua New Guinea is ranked 19th among 40 countries in the Asia–Pacific region, and its overall score is below the regional and world averages.

 Formerly administered by Australia, Papua New Guinea became an independent parliamentary democracy in 1975.
-Its nearly 7.5 million people speak over 840 different languages.
-Elections held in July 2017 were marred by violence and other electoral problems.
-The leader of the People’s National Congress, Peter O’Neill, was sworn in for a second term as prime minister in August 2017, but his party’s slimmer parliamentary majority could complicate the implementation of policy.
+Its more than 8 million people speak over 840 different languages.
+After a vote of no confidence, Prime Minister Peter O’Neill was replaced by James Marape of the Pangu party in 2019.
 Papua New Guinea is richly endowed with natural resources, and its economy’s small formal sector is focused on exports of such commodities as gold, copper, oil, and natural gas.
 The vast majority of the population lives below the poverty line and works informally in subsistence agriculture.
 In 2019, the Autonomous Region of Bougainville voted for independence from Papua New Guinea in a nonbinding referendum.

 Property rights are generally respected, but acquisition and disposition of property are subject to substantial delays.
 More than 80 percent of the land is “customarily owned” and lacks title.
 The judiciary is independent but very slow.
 Courts are underfunded and short-staffed.
 Because of bureaucracy, limited financial and human capacity, and lack of political will, pervasive corruption and nepotism often go unpunished.